RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2021.md

 ### Omnichannel: Help Center

 * **Mentors:** [@murtaza.patrawala](https://open.rocket.chat/direct/murtaza.patrawala)
 * **Description:** This project aims to add a Help Center within the Omnichannel Domain of Rocket.Chat.
-This will allow the creation of content that will answer people’s simple questions faster.
+This will allow the creation of content that will answer peopleÃÂ¢ÃÂÃÂs simple questions faster.
 This project's focus would be to provide an interface to create content (similar to how we can create an article on a Blogging platform like Medium) and then allow users/agents and customers to search within these contents, quickly answering their questions.
 This project will add a self-serve support layer that will help with scaling by automatically resolving repetitive questions with the help of such articles and guides, leading to faster answers for the customers and fewer questions to users/agents.
 * **Desirable Skills**: Familiarity with nodeJS full stack web app development.
 Experience with ReactJS is ideal.

 ### Apps-Engine E2E Testing